 These actors and actresses are beloved in our hearts to this day, and there’s plenty of reason to see why: they made the industry what it is today, and set the standard for how movies should be done.

-Here’s a list of stars from that Golden Age that are still with us today (and a few who have just recently departed).
-Sadly, many have passed away, and as each year passes, we lose more stars.
-But we can celebrate and appreciate the ones we still have with us!
+The Golden Age might be done but some of the stars who defined it are still with us today (and sadly, a few who have just recently departed).
+Many have passed away, and as each year passes, we lose more stars.
+But we can still celebrate and appreciate the ones we still have with us!